-Montana State University - Great Falls College of Technology is accredited by the Northwest Commission on Colleges and Universities, a regional postsecondary accrediting agency.
+Great Falls College MSU is accredited by the Northwest Commission on Colleges and Universities, a regional postsecondary accrediting agency.
 Regional accreditation assures the quality of the educational experience and facilitates the transfer of credit to state and national colleges and universities.